Unraveling the Connections between Privacy and Certified Robustness in Federated Learning Against Poisoning Attacks: User-level DP and Certified Robustness

-\begin{proof}[Remark] The proof of Corollary~\ref{thm_k_clients_bound} is extended from the proof of Ma~\etal~\cite[Corollary 6]{ma2019data}, which generalizes the proof from DP in centralized learning~\cite{ma2019data} to the user-level DP in federated learning.
-Specifically, for the case $ 0\leq C(\cdot) \leq \bar C$, when the lower bound of $ J(D')$ in Theorem~\ref{thm_costfunc_k_client} is smaller than the desired attack cost $\frac{1}{\tau} J(D)$, the current attack cost $J(D')$ will be smaller than the desired attack cost, i.e., $J(D^\prime) \leq \frac{1}{\tau} J(D)$, indicating achieving the desired attack effectiveness under $k$ adversarial users.
-Equation~\ref{eq:lower_bound_k_given_tau} states the aforementioned condition.
-The analysis for the case $ -\bar C \leq C(\cdot) \leq 0 $ is similar.
-The full proof is omitted to Appendix~\ref{sec:app_proofs}. \end{proof} Corollary~\ref{thm_k_clients_bound} shows that stronger privacy guarantee ($\ie$, smaller $\epsilon$) requires more attackers to achieve the same effectiveness of the attack, indicating higher robustness.
+\begin{proof}[Proof sketch] The proof generalizes the proof of DP in centralized learning~\cite{ma2019data} to the user-level DP in FL.
+Consider the case $ 0\leq C(\cdot) \leq \bar C$, when the lower bound of $ J(D')$ in \cref{thm_costfunc_k_client} is smaller than the desired \attackcost $\frac{1}{\tau} J(D)$, the current \attackcost $J(D')$ will be smaller than the desired \attackcost, i.e., $J(D^\prime) \leq \frac{1}{\tau} J(D)$, indicating the desired attack effectiveness under $k$ adversarial users. \cref{thm_k_clients_bound} states the aforementioned condition.
+The full proofs are omitted to \cref{sec:app_proofs}. \end{proof} \textit{Remark.} \cref{thm_k_clients_bound} shows that stronger privacy guarantee (i.e., smaller $\epsilon$) requires more attackers to achieve the same effect of the attack, indicating higher robustness.